 - Submit official academic records for evaluation by an accredited credential evaluation agency, such as the Education Credential Evaluators (www.ece.org).
 Ask for a course-by-course evaluation with grades.
 Students who select this option will receive an admissions decision within two weeks of completing their application requirements.

 - Submit official academic records for evaluation directly to Berklee Online.
-For more information on which documents we require, please see our Required Academic Documentation for International Applicants by Country Guide here.
+Please see our International Student page for more information.

 Students who select this option will receive an admissions decision within approximately four weeks of completing their application requirements.
 Please note that in some cases, additional time may be required.

 Documents submitted to Berklee Online can be sent to the following address:

 Berklee Online Admissions

 Boston, MA 02116